JaneliaSciComp/SongExplorer/README.md

 ## Making Predictions ##

-For the next round of manual annotations, we're going to have this newly trained classifier find sounds for us instead of using a simple threshold.
+For the next round of manual annotations, we're going to have this newly trained classifier find sounds for us.
 And we're going to do so with a different recording so that the classifier learns to be insensitive to experimental conditions.

 First let's get some more data bundled with SongExplorer into your home directory.
 Make a new subfolder in "groundtruth-data" called "round2".
 Then